Rep. Jim Jordan: Voters not knowing about Hunter Biden probe before election 'is just wrong'

 CLICK HERE TO GET THE FOX NEWS APP

-“The fact that we didn’t know this ... important issue about a candidate for the highest office in the land before Election Day, and as you rightly point out, before the Democrats made a decision in their primary — the fact that we didn’t know this is just wrong,” Jordan told host Laura Ingraham.
+“You can’t tell me that no one in the media in October knew that the Justice Department was investigating Hunter Biden," he added.
+"That Justice Department [over] the time they were investigating the president over the last four years, there was leak after leak after leak, but no one in the media knew that this was actually happening?

-“You can’t tell me that no one in the media in October knew the Justice Department was investigating Hunter Biden ..." he added.
-"And the fact they didn’t cover that — that is a huge story that he’s been under investigation ... for two years — and that to me is another thing that is so wrong about what took place and what the American people didn’t understand, that they would’ve liked to have known before they made the decision, before they went and voted on November 3rd.”
+"You know they did, and the fact that they didn’t cover that ... that is a huge story that he’s been under investigation ... for two years.
+That to me is another thing that is so wrong about what took place and what the American people didn’t understand, that they would’ve liked to have known before they made the decision, before they went and voted on November 3rd.”

 Fox News' Thomas Barrabi contributed to this report.